osxmidi/ScorchCrafter/README.md

 Binaries appear in the /ScorchcrafterGUI/bin folder

+For lv2 run ./makelv2 in the /ScorchcrafterGUI/bin folder (makelv2 might require a chmod +x makelv2 to make it executable)

-oversample.zip is for the oversampling version
+oversample.zip is optional and is for a oversampling version